canonical/prometheus-k8s-operator/CONTRIBUTING.md

 use case for
 [federation](https://prometheus.io/docs/prometheus/latest/federation/),
 it may be enabled through the use of peer relations.
 As a result of this decision scaling Prometheus units only results in replication.
-By "replication" it is meant that each Prometheus unit will scrape exactly the same targets in the same way and interact with related charms identically.
+Replicating units will lead to the standard Prometheus "share-nothing" replication, in which all units independently scrape all targets.
 However Prometheus scaling is as yet [untested](https://github.com/canonical/prometheus-operator/issues/59) and hence must be used with caution.

 ## Use Cases

-- Configure a new scrape target by adding a relation.
+- Configure scrape targets through Juju relations.
 - Enable alerting through a relation with Alertmanager.
 - Support metrics visualisation through Grafana.